 This was yet another way I stayed involved with WBAI.
 A further one: a 1971 broadcast about Leopold Stokowski, including an in-depth interview with him from December 1970.

-Actually, that October, Stokowski’s management had contacted WNCN to ask if the station would be interested in broadcasting an interview with him to promote a concert by the American Symphony Orchestra which he had founded in 1962 and of which he was very proud, especially due to his hiring and encouragement of many young musicians including women, blacks and Asians.
+Actually, that October, Stokowski’s management had contacted WNCN to ask if the station would be interested in broadcasting an interview with him to promote a concert by the American Symphony Orchestra that he had founded in 1962 and of which he was very proud, especially due to his hiring and encouragement of many young musicians, including women, Blacks, and Asians.